AB 2274: Crimes: plea deals.

 Existing law prohibits human trafficking, defined as, among other things, violating the personal liberty of another person with the intent to engage in specified sex offenses.
 Existing law prohibits pimping, defined as deriving support from the earnings of another persons prostitution, and pandering, defined as procuring another for purposes of prostitution or persuading someone to become a prostitute.

-This bill would, in any prosecution for a violation of those crimes in which the victim was a minor, prohibit any plea agreement, nonprosecution agreement, immunity agreement, or other disposition from granting immunity to any person other than the defendant unless that person is specifically named in the written agreement, and the agreement is approved by the court after a hearing in which victims are given notice and an opportunity to be heard.
+This bill would, in any prosecution for a violation of those crimes in which the victim was a minor, prohibit any plea agreement, nonprosecution agreement, immunity agreement, anonymity, or other disposition from granting immunity to any person other than the defendant unless that person is specifically named in the written agreement, and the agreement is approved by the court after a hearing in which victims are given notice and an opportunity to be heard.
 The bill would additionally require any plea agreement or disposition for those crimes involving a minor to include at least 5 years in the state prison actually served, as specified, unless the court finds on the record, by clear and convincing evidence, that the disposition is required in the interests of justice due to extraordinary circumstances that outweigh the need to protect child victims and the public.

 By increasing duties on local prosecutors, this bill would impose a state-mandated local program.